ReturnInfinity/BareMetal-OS/README.md

 - `display_libary` is set to use `x` for X Windows with the GUI Debugger by default.
 On macOS or Windows you will need to use `sdl2` with no additional options.
 - The file paths for `romimage` and `vgaromimage` will need to be updated if the Bochs BIOS files are in a different location.

+# Running on a physical system

+> [!CAUTION]
+> Doublecheck that you are writing the disk image to the correct disk

+	dd if=baremetal_os.img of=/dev/sdc

+Once the disk image is written you can install the disk in the system and boot from it.

 // EOF